A recent special forces raid got out of hand and attracted more attention than its planners intended

-“We would like to kindly ask you to watch the described case of violence closely and help to enforce the principles embedded in international conventions.”
+"We would like to watch the described case of violence and help enforce the principles embedded in international conventions."

-The result is the following: the construction of a hydropower plant on the Kruscica River, enforced by the police, has begun and more and more people are arriving at the construction site to demonstrate – now not only against the exploitation of the environment, but for human and civic rights and against police brutality too.
+The result is the following: the construction of the hydropower plant on the Kruscica River, the shelf, and the sea, and the people arriving at the construction site to demonstrate-- now not only against the exploitation of the environment, but also for human and civic rights against police brutality.

-The future will decide the end of the story of Kruscica, in which both nature and people get hurt and suffer.
+The future will be the end of the story of Kruscica, in which both nature and people get hurt and suffer.
 ENG Kruscica: What's going on there (Arnika)